I got this email from Mike. It is amazing. It is motivating and a big reason I am a massive fan of using exercise to overcome injuries.

-I continually find your posts very practical and useful with my ongoing quest for balancing my life and injuries both physically and mentally.
-I’ve learned that what I do physically directly effects my mental ability to function.
+I continually find your posts very practical and helpful in my ongoing quest to balance my life and injuries, both physically and mentally.
+I’ve learned that what I do physically affects my mental ability to function.

-Personally, I’ve had several years of mental rehab for depression and anxiety and physical rehab for head to toe soft tissue damage and some nerve damage to cope with this new life of challenges.
-At one point I had 44 doctors.
+I’ve had several years of mental rehab for depression and anxiety and physical recovery for head-to-toe soft tissue damage and some nerve damage to cope with this new life of challenges.
+At one point, I had 44 doctors.
 I was given medication to help with pain, anxiety, seizures, and sleep.
-I was told that despite the risks of side-effects, I was to remain on these meds for the rest of my life so that I could function as normal a life as possible and that the short term benefits was greater than the long term costs.
+I was told that despite the risks of side effects, I was to remain on these meds for the rest of my life to function as usual life as possible and that the short-term benefits were more significant than the long-term costs.
 The doctors and the medications all served a valuable purpose for a time.

 In May of 2008, I was introduced to a high-intensity workout called CrossFit.

 During the first 2-3 months, I would black out about 4-5 times per class.

 The only reason I kept going was that about 2 hours after each class, I felt as though I could think a little bit clearer.

 This gave me hope!

 The workouts often lasted between 6 & 30 minutes.

 Regarding the physical terms of my recovery, I’m still learning technical aspects – so please correct me if I’m wrong.
 After a warm-up, I think the short bursts of intensity push me into an anaerobic workout where most of the oxygen is deprived in my muscles.
 This demands more comprehensive training in a shorter period.
 Doctors told me that my adrenalin is always going because of the traumatic brain injury, so the CrossFit workouts help me healthily spend the adrenalin.
 The exercises are modified to accommodate areas that need to be strengthened.